 RescueTime* – track your computer usage – the applications you use and the sites you visit.
 You can select and sort your sites into categories so you can see when and how you’re working within a given day or week and just how productive you are.

 IFTTT – stands for If This Then Than.
 A whole range of applets that connect with your apps and devices to let you do more.
 Little things that your apps don’t do but you wish they would.
 Includes some useful stuff and some just for fun.
 Search by device, app.
-Use an existing applet or create one yourself.
+Use an existing applet or you can even create one yourself.

 What products have you used that you couldn’t run your business without?